Rich-Harris/Statesman/README.md

 Sometimes what you're really interested in is a second-order property of your data - a combined string, an average, or a total, or something else entirely.

-Supermodel lets you create computed values using `model.compute`:
+Supermodel lets you create computed values using `model.compute`.
+Note that the value of `this` is the `model` instance:

     model = new Supermodel({
         firstname: 'Gisele',